 Buy Ether locally, securely and easily – however you want.

-If you want to buy Ether (ETH) easily, Localethereum might be the service for you.
+If you want to buy Ether (ETH) easily, Localethereum deserves your careful consideration because it might be the service for you.

 Exchanges like Localethereum

 Localethereum is a worldwide marketplace for people to buy and sell Ether.
 It’s a peer-to-peer marketplace where buyers and sellers can pick out each other’s listings and make a deal.

 You can find people trading ETH with your local currency and choose whatever payment method works best for you as long as the other trader is happy with it.